gtoonstra/etl-with-airflow/docs/datavault2.rst

 resolved from there.

-In the current implementation I'm using python code to apply the hashing, because it demonstrates that hashing is possible even if the database engine doesn't implement your hash of interest.
+In the current implementation I'm using python code to apply the hashing, because it demonstrates that hashing is possible even if the database engine doesn't implement your hash algorithm of choice.

 .. important::
     The adventureworks database has some serious design flaws and doesn't expose a lot of useful